rtealw/Optimal-Quantum-Algorithms/README.md

 and another function that generates the set E from D according to f.

 ## Example 1
+We consider the Boolean function `OR` on input bitstrings of length 2.
+The output is `'1'` if any bit is 1 and `'0'` otherwise.
+In this example, we explicitly define both `D` and `E`.
+Then we call our function `runSDP` from `scripts/wrap_adm.py`.

 ```python
 D = ['00', '01', '10', '11']
 E = ['0', '1', '1', '1']
 runSDP(D=D, E=E)
 ```
+The corresponding output should look similar to:
 ```
 n: 2
 D: ['00', '01', '10', '11']